Greece Moments Greece Moments

 Menites: Spring water gushes out of lion heads

-In the centre of Menites, the spring water from Löwenköpfen flows into a canal system.
-According to legend, wine once flowed out here, hence the name “Springs of Dionysus”, named after the Greek god of wine.
-In the village itself there are two solid taverns.
-The idyllic atmosphere under plane trees is worth a detour.
+In the centre of Menites, spring water flows from lion’s heads into a canal system.
+According to legend, wine once flowed here, hence the name “Springs of Dionysus”, named after the Greek god of wine.
+The village itself has two solid tavernas.
+The idyllic atmosphere under plane trees makes it well worth a detour.

 Kykladen Reisefuehrer Inselhopping Buch Ebook PDF Smartphone